2. Data Backend#

 2.1.2.
 DoubleMLData from arrays and matrices#

-To introduce the array interface we generate a data set consisting of confounding variables X
+To introduce the array interface we generate a data set consisting of confounding variables X, an outcome

 Note